-In the 2015-16 school year, 96% of the male educators of color in the Profound Gentlemen network returned back into the field of education.
+Last year, 98% of the male educators of color in the Profound Gentlemen network returned back into the field of education.

 MORE ABOUT PROFOUND GENTLEMEN

-Profound Gentlemen improves low retention for male educators of color through direct peer mentorship, professional development, and community gatherings for male educators of color.
+Profound Gentlemen improves low retention for male educators of color through direct peer mentorship, professional development, and community gatherings for male educators of color, all centered on social emotional learning for adults.

 Research has shown having men of color as role models and mentors greatly improves the social, emotional, and academic progress of all students, especially boys of color.
 However, boys of color are rarely exposed to men of color in the classroom.